 Cardiovascular risk

 Cardiovascular disease (CVD) involves diseases of the heart and vessels.
-CVD includes many different conditions like Coronary artery disease such as angina and myocardial infarction (commonly known as heart attack), stroke, heart failure, hypertensive heart disease, abnormal heart rhythms, valvular heart disease, thromboembolic disease, venous thrombosis among others.
+CVD includes many different conditions like Coronary artery diseases such as angina and myocardial infarction (commonly known as heart attack), stroke, heart failure, hypertensive heart disease, abnormal heart rhythms, valvular heart disease, thromboembolic disease and venous thrombosis, among others.
 The underlying mechanism can vary among the different diseases, but it is estimated that up to 90% of CVD can be preventable.

-American college of sports medicine (ACSM), new preparticipation health screening for guidance of testing and prescription of exercise is one of several measures used for assessing cardiovascular risk.
+American College of Sports Medicine (ACSM), a new preparticipation health screening for the guidance of testing and prescription of exercise, is one of several measures used for assessing cardiovascular risk.

-The ACSM classifies individuals in 3 groups: low, moderate or high based on the presence or absence of risk factors, signs or symptoms and /or known cardiovascular, pulmonary, renal or metabolic disease.
+The ACSM classifies individuals to 3 groups: low, moderate or high risk, based on the presence or absence of risk factors, signs or symptoms and /or known cardiovascular, pulmonary, renal or metabolic disease.

 Read more on how we can help you with an individual risk assessment